What spam filters do you use?

 Allowing messages from within our network

-Next, we check if the message is coming from our own network — that is, whether it's from one of our own customers.
+Next, we check if the message is coming from our own network — that is, whether it's from one of our own customers, or sent by a script on your own website.
 If it is, we automatically allow it.
-This ensures that messages our customers send to each other are never blocked.
+This ensures that messages our customers send to each other, or messages your website sends you, are never blocked.

 Manual whitelisting and blacklisting